s4ke/Master-Thesis/src/md/000-motivation.md

 # Introduction
 \label{sec:introduction}

-Parallel functional languages have a long history of being used for experimenting with novel parallel programming paradigms.
+Functional languages have a long history of being used for experimenting with novel parallel programming paradigms.
 Haskell, which we focus on in this paper, has  several mature implementations.
 We regard here in-depth Glasgow parallel Haskell or short GpH